Menomena: Brent Knopf's departure

-Moms
+Moms (2012)

 On June 6, 2012, Menomena announced their fifth album, Moms, which was released September 18, 2012.
 The album has been noted for its more personal lyrical themes, which address both members' relationships with their mothers.

+Reunion, The Insulation EP (2024), Knopf's return

+On April 16, 2024, the band surprise released The Insulation EP, their first release in 12 years.
+The band also announced a series of digital reissues of their previous albums, as well as a live performance of their debut, I Am the Fun Blame Monster! in Portland, with Knopf rejoining the band.
+The concert will mark the band's first live performance in ten years, and their first with Knopf since 2011.

 Live performance

 In a performance setting, Menomena attempts to replicate the often dense instrumentation found on their recordings without the use of backing tracks.

 Throughout the course of a typical concert, Harris plays electric guitar(s), baritone guitar, electric bass, Moog Taurus foot synthesizer (or a Roland Pk-5 when touring Europe), baritone saxophone, and alto saxophone; Seim plays drums and other percussion.
 Both members contribute vocal harmonies and sing lead on different songs.

-In 2007 they did a Take-Away Show acoustic video session shot by Vincent Moon.
-Later on that year, Craig Thompson appeared on stage with Menomena at several concerts over the course of a European tour.
+In 2007, Craig Thompson appeared on stage with Menomena at several concerts over the course of a European tour.
 Throughout these performances, Thompson painted along with the music using a brush and ink on a large sheet of butcher paper.
 At the end of each show, the pieces were ripped into shreds and thrown into the audience.

 Menomena added multi-instrumentalist Joe Haege of 31Knots as a touring member in 2010.
 On August 9, the band made their national television debut as a four-piece with Haege on Late Night with Jimmy Fallon.